Agentic Physical AI toward a Domain-Specific Foundation Model for Energy Systems: A Case Study on Nuclear Reactor Control: Results

 This is Physical AI: correctness is defined by what happens when the reactor executes the command, not by how closely the command matches a label.
 An agentic controller is not judged by how closely it imitates any single reference; it is judged by whether its chosen action, drawn from the learned distribution over admissible strategies, produces the correct physical outcome.

 The offline analyses demonstrate that the model learns numerical grammar and relative relationships among rod parameters, and that scaling smooths the learned parameter landscape before simulator interaction.
-This behavior—internalizing stable numerical structure for agentic deployment under physical constraints: characterizes domain-specific foundation models.
+This behavior, which internalizes stable numerical structure for agentic deployment under physical constraints, characterizes domain-specific foundation models.